13 gruesome and spine-chilling customer service horror stories

 Then share your hellish customer service stories below.

-If you want to avoid becoming a customer service horror story, download 7 customer service email templates here.
+If you want to avoid becoming a customer service horror story, download 7 email templates for customer support here.